dougsweetser/Q/docs/Gravity/three_roads_to_quaternion_gravity.md

 field gravity tests.
 No gravitons are required for this technical variant of special relativity.

-sweetser\@alum.mit.edu

 ## Conserving Changes in Space-times-time
 =================================================

     The views of space and time which I wish to lay before you have sprung from the soil of experimental physics, and therein lies their strength.
     They are radical.
 Henceforth space by itself, and time by itself, are doomed to fade away into mere shadows, and only a kind of union of the two will preserve an independent reality. *Herman Minkowski, 1908*

 To enforce that prediction, I have made a study of writing physics equations in terms of the division algebra known as quaternions as a